 Reinforcement Learning Use Cases

 Robotics.
 RL can be used for high-dimensional control problems as well as various industrial applications.
 Google, for example, has reportedly cut its energy consumption by about 50% after implementing Deep Mind’s technologies.
-There are innovative startups in the space (Bonsai, etc.) that are propagating RL for efficient machine and equipment tuning.
+There are innovative startups in the space (Bonsai, etc.) that are propagating deep reinforcement learning for efficient machine and equipment tuning.

 Text mining.
 The researchers from Salesforce, a renowned cloud computing company, used RL along with an advanced contextual text generation model to develop a system that’s able to produce highly readable summaries of long texts.
 According to them, one can train their algorithm on different types of material (news articles, blogs, etc.).